FBoucher/stream-projects/Streams/2020-03-27-Building-admin-webpage-AzUrlShortener.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is adding documentation on GitHub for the project Azure Url Shortener (azUrlShortener).
+The goal is to make it simple for other developers to create interfaces in their favorite language that use the common Azure Function backend.
+Note: The camera froze a few time but it got fixed.

 Replay
 ------